 And a week later he made his home bow, and produced a man-of-the-match performance, as the Exiles came agonisingly close to downing defending champions Stade Francais.

-Those performances helped him earn a call-up to the England U20 elite player squad in January 2018, ahead of the Six Nations the following month.
+Those performances helped him earn a call-up to the England U20 elite player squad in January 2018, and he enjoyed a try-scoring debut against the Italians.

-Born in Reading but later based in Sunbury-on-Thames, the powerful and pacy wing describes himself as "strong, honest and happy" and as a child modelled his game on speedsters Jason Robinson and Bryan Habana.
+Born in Reading but later based in Sunbury-on-Thames, the wing describes himself as "strong, honest and happy" and as a child modelled his game on speedsters Jason Robinson and Bryan Habana.